AlCalzone/ioBroker.zwave2/README.md

 ### __WORK IN PROGRESS__
 Upgraded to `zwave-js` version `8.3.2`.
 Notable changes include:
 * **BREAKING:** Node.js `v12.22.2` is now the minimum
-* **BREAKING:** User codes are no longer queried during the interview.
-They need to be queried manually on demand (not implemented yet).
 * **BREAKING:** Reworked how endpoints and lifeline associations are handled.
 This solves reporting issues with many devices, but after a re-interview state IDs may change and some previously working devices may no longer report correctly.
 Please create an issue for every device that is affected by this.
 * The device management was moved from the adapter settings to an extra `Z-Wave` tab.
 * Some config parameters now correctly offer `0/1` as options instead of `0/-1`